MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

   accessed.
 For example: `*.test.example.com,.example2.com`.

-On Windows machines, PowerShell falls back to the proxy configuration defined in your **Internet Settings** control panel when these variable are not defined.
+On Windows machines, PowerShell falls back to the proxy configuration defined in your **Internet Settings** control panel when these variables are not defined.

 ## RELATED LINKS